 Contains the BSS Update Counter field if the WUR Wake-up frame is broadcast addressed.
 The BSS Update Counter field is defined as an unsigned integer initialized to 0 that incre-ments when a critical update to the BSS parameters has occurred (see 29.9.2 (WUR AP operation)), or

-Contains the 4 LSBs of the partial packet number (PPN) (see 31.8 (Protected WUR frames)) if the WUR Wake-up frame is not broadcast addressed, the Protected subfield in the Frame Control field is 1, and the most recently sent WUR Operation element has the Common PN subfield equal to 0, or
+Contains PN1[0:3](see 31.8 (Protected WUR frames)) if the WUR Wake-up frame is not broadcast addressed, the Protected subfield in the Frame Control field is 1, and the most recently sent WUR Operation element has the Common PN subfield equal to 0, or

 Is reserved otherwise.